David-creative/Python-Projects/README.md

 Contains projects demonstrating familiarity with Python.

+Module 8 Project 8: Folder that contains program that functions as a bank account management system that create bank accounts, deposit funds withdraw funds, check the account balance and perform transfers between accounts.

 Module 1: Calculates what year you were born.

 Module 4: Program that computes arrangements of multisets given number of subsets, size of each subsets and total number of arrangements.